Program Leaders: Carolyn J. Heckman, PhD and Elisa V. Bandera, MD, PhD

 Specific Aims:

-- To understand tobacco use and implement effective tobacco control strategies at the individual, system, and population level to reduce tobacco-caused morbidity and mortality.
+• Characterize and prevent tobacco use and guide effective tobacco control strategies at multiple levels to reduce cancer morbidity and mortality.

 Collaborating Research Programs: